Public Safety

 Vision

-True public safety is the essential foundation of a thriving city.
-It is built daily through intentional design, proactive intervention, and clear standards that prevent harm before it happens.
-My vision is a Sacramento where safety is designed into every block from well-lit streets designed to save lives, to policies that compassionately address homelessness with accountability, to a layered security strategy that ensures our police can focus on protecting our community from serious crime.
-Safety is the bedrock of opportunity, and every resident deserves to feel secure in their neighborhood.
+Public safety is the foundation of a thriving city.
+It is built daily through thoughtful design and proactive intervention that prevents harm before it occurs.
+My vision is a Sacramento where safety is designed into every block from well-lit streets, to policies that compassionately address homelessness, and a layered security strategy that allows our police to focus on protecting the community from serious crime.

 Policy